-Papua New Guinea is known as "the land of the unexpected" with its enormous cultural diversity, people and landscapes.
-It is one of only three tropical areas in the world to also host a glacier, on the peak of Mount Java (5,000m).
-PNG is 2,400km long, 720km wide and exposed to 3mari.
+Papua New Guinea is known as “the land of the unexpected” with its enormous cultural diversity, people and landscapes.
+It is one of only three tropical areas in the world to also host a glacier, which is on the peak of Mount Java (5,000m).
+PNG is 2,400km long, 720km wide and exposed to 3 seas.
 Port Moresby is the capital and overlooks the Coral Sea: surfing conditions here are quite erratic.
 The Salomon Sea is equally hit and miss, so the largest swell producer is the Bismak Sea.
-Swells from NW-N affect many different provinces including Madang and the Bismak Archipelago (home of Kavieng), the best known NPC area. for surfing.
+Swells from NW-N affect many different provinces including Madang and the Bismak Archipelago (home of Kavieng), the best known NPC area for surfing.
 Head out for some fantastic surfing in Papua New Guinea now!

 Tariff per person, starting from: